 What is the Legal Services Act?

-The Legal Services Act is the body of legislation which deals with the issue of legal services in England and Wales.
-Such issues dealt with by the Act can range from the requirements that firms of solicitors are required to posses before they can operate in England and Wales and how the legal institutions are regulated.
+The Legal Services Act (‘the Act’) regulates the legal services market in England and Wales.
+The Act covers a wide range of issues, ranging from the requirements solicitor’s firms must comply with before they can operate, and how legal firms are regulated.

-To provide common standards for professional practice
+- To provide common standards for professional practice

-A single supervisory body was created called the Legal Services Board (LSB) with the power to oversee all approved regulators in the legal services market such as the Law Society and the Bar Council and the Chartered Institute of Legal Executives
+- The creation of a single supervisory body, the Legal Services Board (LSB), to oversee all 8 approved regulators in the legal services market, including the Law Society, the Bar Council and the Chartered Institute of Legal Executives

 - A requirement for professional bodies to clearly separate their representative and regulatory functions

-Creating statutory objectives and duties for all regulatory bodies
+- Creating statutory objectives and duties for all regulatory bodies

 Alternative Business Structures